-The Chairman of the Company, YAM Tunku Datin Annie Dakhlah Binti Almarhum Tuanku Munawir retired on 29 May 2019 and the Company has yet to identify a new Chairman to be appointed as at the date of this Statement.
+The Company has yet to identify a new Chairman to be appointed as at the date of this Statement.

 The Nominating Committee is in the process of identifying a suitable candidate to fill the vacancy.

-During her term of service, she provided leadership and governance to the Board in their responsibilities for the business and affairs of the Company.
+The Board had appointed one amongst the Independent Non-Executive Directors to chair the meetings.
+The Chairman will provide leadership and governance to the Board in their responsibilities for the business and affairs of the Company.